lisa-gm/test/docs/source/index.rst

 **SQUIC** is a second-order, L1-regularized maximum likelihood method for performant large-scale sparse precision matrix estimation.
 The presented source code is the SQUIC shared library (libSQUIC) intended for Linux and Mac OS.

-The following interface packages for SQUIC can be found here: `https://www.gitlab.ci.inf.usi.ch/SQUIC <https://www.gitlab.ci.inf.usi.ch/SQUIC>`_
+The different packages for SQUIC can be found `here <https://www.gitlab.ci.inf.usi.ch/SQUIC>`_.

-Check out the :doc:`documentation` section for further information, as well as how to :ref:`installation` the project.
+Check out the :doc:`documentation` for further information, as well as the :ref:`installation` of the project.

 .. note::